pandammonium/blipper-widget/readme.txt

 == Changelog ==

+= 1.0.1 =

+* Corrections to documentation.

 = 1.0 =

 * It's about time it got to a proper version number given that it seems pretty stable.
-Let me know if it isn't!
+Let me know in the comments on [my Blipper Plugin page](https://pandammonium.org/wordpress-dev/blipper-widget/) if it isn't!

 * Tested to ensure compatibility with WordPress 5.0.2.